 Dr. Catherine Duval graduated from the Virginia-Maryland Regional College of Veterinary Medicine in 1996.
 Dr. Duval is a 1983 graduate of Virginia Tech with a degree in Elementary Education.
 In 1989, Dr. Duval received an Associate's Degree in Veterinary Technology from Essex Community College in Maryland.
 While pursuing a Master's degree in Molecular Biology at Johns Hopkins University and working as a Laboratory Research Technician at the Asthma and Allergy Center, Dr. Duval applied to the VMRCVM in 1992 to fulfill a dream of being a Veterinarian, similar to her Great Grandfather, Dr. Thomas Packwood of Brown City, Michigan.
 Dr. Cathy Duval's veterinary interests include Dentistry, Dermatology, Preventative Medicine and Client Education.

 Dr. Cathy Duval has a special interest in helping her clients and their pets as they navigate the different life stages and the challenges they may encounter.
-Dr. Cathy is an adjunct professor at Blue Ridge Community College and will be teaching the veterinary assistant course this spring.

 Richard Price, DVM